crigroup/osrobotics/planning/path_planning.md

 also a roadmap, but which has the property of exploring “optimally” the free space.
-The key lies in the `EXTEND`{.sourceCode} function, which selects the vertex in the tree that is the closest to the randomly sampled configuration (see Algorithm 2 and Fig. 4).
+The key lies in the `EXTEND`{.sourceCode} function, which selects the vertex in the tree that is the closest to the randomly sampled configuration (see Algorithm 2).
 Thus, the probability for a vertex in the tree to be selected is proportional to the size of its Voronoi region, causing the tree to grow preferably towards previously under-explored regions.